UMAprotocol/launch-lsp/README.md

-# Stub Package for Launching a New EMP
+# Stub Package for Launching a New LSP

-The purpose of this repository/package is to make it easy to customize your EMP deployment.
+The purpose of this repository/package is to make it easy to customize your LSP (Long-Short Pair) deployment.
 Feel free to use this repository in place or fork and customize it.

+For more information on the LSP, [read the docs](https://umaproject.org/lsp.html).

 ## Install system dependencies

-You will need to install nodejs v12 (we recommend `nvm` to manage node versions) and yarn.
+You will need to install nodejs (we recommend the latest stable version, nodejs v14, and nvm to manage node versions) and yarn.

 Note: these additional dependencies are required -- you may or may not have them on your system already:

 - `libudev`
 - `libusb`

 These dependencies are installed on MacOSX by installing the XCode Developer Tools.
-For Linux, the example ubuntu installation command for additional deps is:
+For Linux, the example Ubuntu installation command for additional dependencies is:

 ```bash
 sudo apt-get update && sudo apt-get install -y libudev-dev libusb-1.0-0-dev